delta-12/CAVeTalk/README.md

    `cmake --build build`

+6. Publish the library package files to `usr/local`.

+   `cmake --install build`

-6. If the project was configured to build tests, run the tests.
+7. If the project was configured to build tests, run the tests.

    `cmake --build build -t test`

-7. If the project was configured to build tests and Gcovr is installed, generate a coverage report.
+8. If the project was configured to build tests and Gcovr is installed, generate a coverage report.
 The coverage report can be found in the `build` directory at `coverage.html`.

    `cmake --build build -t coverage-no-test` or `cmake --build build -t coverage` to run the tests and generate the coverage report in a single command